What is the meaning of

-Answer: The Bible verse you are referring to is Matthew 7:6.
+Answer: The Bible verse you are referring to is in Matthew 7.
 This verse records Jesus stating we are not to offer holy things to dogs, nor are we to cast our pearls before swine, or else they might walk over them then afterwards come and attack us!

 The word pearls in Matthew 7 is symbolic of, or a metaphor for, godly wisdom and the salvation brought by his kingdom.
 God's wisdom, which all believers should strive to possess, is likened to something of a very great price in another reference in Matthew (see Matthew 13:45 - 46).
 All this is discussing God's kingdom and the wisdom one must acquire in order to enter it (see also Job 28:12 - 20).

 Wisdom is found using God's Holy Spirit, which is only given to those who obey him (Acts 5:32).
 However, how can understanding and knowledge lead us to our own pearls of great price (Matthew 13:45 - 46)?
 How can they bring us to the pure truth of God?
 It is only through recognizing and obeying his laws and his ways (Psalm 119:104).

 God's precepts are written in the Holy Scriptures.
 If one has God's Spirit, one can study God's Word (His Precepts) for Holy knowledge, and upon this foundation of the Holy Spirit and Holy knowledge, God will then grant Holy understanding.

 If we take our wisdom and throw it all around without knowing whether it might fall before dogs (an impure or self-righteous heart) or swine (someone who is considered unclean), Jesus warns us that they will likely tear us to pieces (they would twist and distort what is said then come after us).